Jimmy Governor: The murders

-On evening of Friday 20 July 1900, Jimmy and Ethel were quarrelling at their camp.
+On the evening of Friday 20 July 1900, Jimmy and Ethel were quarrelling at their camp.
 Jimmy was extremely agitated, accusing Ethel and his brother Joe of being "sweet on each other".
 When the conversation turned to the subject of the Mawbeys, Jimmy later claimed (in evidence at his trial) that Ethel had goaded him by saying: "They rub it in; they do as they like with you", to which he replied: "You come down and I will see about it".
 Then, in Jimmy's words: "So we got ready and made off – me and my wife, Joe, and Jacky Underwood".
 By this stage it was late in the evening, between ten and eleven o'clock.
-At least two of the men carried weapons: Underwood carried a rifle and a tomahawk and Jimmy carried a boondi (a hardwood club).
+At least two of the men carried weapons: Underwood carried a Winchester rifle and a tomahawk and Jimmy carried a boondi (a hardwood club).
 They had no bullets or gunpowder, so taking the gun suggests that the weapons at this point were being carried for the purpose of intimidation.

 The group went first to the old inn, where John Mawbey, his brother-in-law Fred Clarke, and the two eldest Mawbey sons were staying.
 Jimmy and another man (probably Underwood) approached the inn and called for Mawbey, who came outside.
 Jimmy asked him for a bag of flour and a bag of sugar, to which Mawbey replied that he would provide them some time the following day.

 Mrs. Sarah Mawbey; published in Australian Town and Country Journal (Sydney), 4 August 1900.

 By Jimmy's account he then returned to where the others were waiting and said to his wife: "I am going to see Mrs. Mawbey about those words she has been saying, I'll make her mind what she is talking about".
 The group then walked to the Mawbey house in order for Jimmy to confront Mrs. Mawbey.
 According to Jimmy's version of events, Mrs. Mawbey and Kerz came to the door, at which point Jimmy asked: "Did you tell my missus that any white woman who married a ---- blackfellow ought to be shot?
 Did you ask my wife about our private business?
 Did you ask her what sort of nature did I have – black or white?".
 The women (by Jimmy's account) responded "with a sneering laugh" and he then "struck Mrs. Mawbey in the mouth".
 Kerz is then quoted as saying: "Pooh, you black rubbish, you want shooting for marrying a white woman".
 Jimmy then hit Kerz on the jaw, knocking her down.
 In his own words he then "got out of temper and got hammering them, and lost control of myself."